After testing dozens of options, our team picked the absolute best cordless reciprocating saw models from manufacturers we trust the most.

 Price: $149 kit with 4.0Ah battery and PWRJump charger

 More Budget Cordless Reciprocating Saw Recommendations

 Look no further than your local Walmart for some of the best DIY tools now that Hart has taken over the tool aisles.
-For less than $100 after the latest rollback, you get a brushless reciprocating saw with a 1 1/4-inch stroke length and 3200 strokes per minute.
+For well under $150, you get a brushless reciprocating saw with a 1 1/4-inch stroke length and 3200 strokes per minute.

 While the price is attractive, it’s for the bare tool and there’s no kit option at the moment.
 Consider grabbing one of Hart’s combo kits to get started and add the brushless reciprocating saw as a nice upgrade over the brushed model.